 There are various types of microfibre drying towel available, ranging from a few pounds upwards.
 Some prefer a large soft deep pile towel, others a waffle weave.

-It is really down to preference (mine is the deep pile).
+It is really down to preference (mine is the deep pile link).
 However avoid the smooth (i.e. no deep pile) microfibre cloths available for your bodywork.
 These are excellent on glass but without a noticeable pile, are not suited to your bodywork.

 5. Take Your Motor For A Spin